-- 1 Specifies that the SSH server only accepts connections from clients that support SSH protocol version 1. - 2 Specifies that the SSH server accepts connections from clients that support SSH protocol version 2.
+- 1 Specifies that the SSH server will only accept connections from clients that support SSH protocol version 1. - 2 Specifies that the SSH server will accept connections from clients that support SSH protocol version 2.

 cipher

 cipher index name cipher-name no cipher index